statifyproject/docs.statify.live/docs/endpoints/discord.md

 ### Data returned

+~ means the data may be excluded if it does not exist

 -   HTTP Response Code
 -   Data
     -   Invite used to perform lookup
     -   Name
     -   ID
-    -   Splash
+    -   Splash~
-    -   Icon
+    -   Icon~
-    -   Banner
+    -   Banner~
-    -   Description
+    -   Description~
     -   Boost count
     -   Whether the server is marked NSFW
     -   Member count